 These autoclaves also employ a Scican patented “Dri-Tec drying technology“.
 Wrapped instruments can be dried in 10 minutes.
 The heat leftover from the steam cycle is injected back into the cassette.
-There are also drying plates in the chamber which transfer heat to the instruments.
+There are also drying plates in the chamber which transfer heat to the instruments, making them quickly available for the next use.
 Full, wrapped loads can be dried in 15 minutes with this combination of radiant heat and convection technologies.

 The difference between the 2000 G4 and 5000 G4 is in the sizes of the autoclaves and the cassettes.
 The 5000 is larger and can run more instruments at once.
 I thought it would be easiest to make this spreadsheet graphic that displays the differences:

 This first image is about the time differences between the 2000 and 5000 cycles.